 Vegan Spinach Mushroom Stuffing

 - 1 loaf day-old whole grain bread cut into 1" cubes

 - 16 ounces mushrooms sliced (try chanterelle, shitake, crimini, or white button)

 - 2 tablespoons chopped fresh sage

 - 8 ounces baby spinach leaves

-Heat olive in large skillet over medium-high heat.
+- While the bread is cooking, heat the oil in large skillet over medium-high heat.
 Add onions and celery.
-Sauté until vegetables are tender, about 5 minutes.
-Add the sliced mushrooms and sprinkle with a little salt.
-Sauté until mushrooms are tender and beginning to brown, about 8 minutes.
+Sauté until they're tender, about 5 minutes.
+Add the sliced mushroom, and sauté until they are tender and beginning to brown, about 5 more minutes.
 Add all of the fresh herbs and the spinach and toss until just wilted, about 1 minute.

 - Stir vegetable mixture into the bowl with the bread cubes.
 Add the stock, salt and pepper, tossing to combine even.
 Add more stock, ¼ cup at a time if the mixture seems to dry.
 Transfer stuffing to prepared dish.

 - Bake stuffing uncovered until cooked through and brown and crusty on top, about 50 minutes.
 Let stand 10 minutes and serve.